dsletten/OnLisp/tables.md

 `(rassoc 'yellow *table2*) => (BANANA .
 YELLOW)`
 `(rassoc 'orange *table2*) => (ORANGE .
 ORANGE)`

-However, despite the implication of a `reverse' association, these functions still search from the head of the alist--the ordered pairs are considered to be reversed.
+However, despite the implication of a _reverse_ association, these functions still search from the head of the alist--the ordered pairs are considered to be reversed.
 Thus, the first entry whose _value_ matches is returned:
 `(rassoc 1 '((d .
 1) (c .
 1) (b .
 2) (a .
 1))) => (D .
 1)`